Graph Search Trees and the Intermezzo Problem: Introduction

-\subparagraph*{Our Contribution.} After providing the necessary notation, we will prove \NP-completeness of the \cl-tree problem for Generic Search (GS) in Section~\ref{sec:ltree}.
+Recently, Scheffler~\cite{scheffler2022linearizing} introduced the more general problem of linearizing partial orders where the resultant total order must serve as a search order of a specified graph $G$.
+He presents polynomial-time algorithms for this problem for several searches and graph classes.
+In particular, he shows that the problem can be solved for GS on general graphs using a simple greedy algorithm.
+These results generalize the polynomial-time algorithms for the end vertex problem, given that the partial order can be selected to determine the end vertex. \subparagraph*{Our Contribution.} After providing the necessary notation, we prove \NP-completeness of the \cl-tree problem for Generic Search (GS) in Section~\ref{sec:ltree}.
 It is worth noting that two aspects of this result may appear surprising: Firstly, for GS all other problems considered so far can be solved in polynomial time with straightforward methods.
 Secondly, until now, for any given combination of a search rule (such as BFS, DFS, etc.) and a graph class (like chordal, interval, split, etc.), both tree recognition problems have not been harder than the end vertex problem.
 Thus, GS on general graphs represents the first known instance where the end vertex problem is simpler than a tree-recognition problem.
-We will use the \NP-completeness of the \cl-tree problem of GS in Section~\ref{sec:intermezzo} to show that the Intermezzo Problem is also \NP-complete even if the partial order $\pi$ is a cs-tree or the height of $\pi$ is bounded.
-In contrast, we give an \XP{} algorithm for the problem when parameterized by the width of $\pi$.
+We use the \NP-completeness of the \cl-tree problem of GS in Section~\ref{sec:intermezzo} to show that the Intermezzo Problem is also \NP-complete even if the partial order $\pi$ is a cs-tree or the height of $\pi$ is bounded.
+In contrast, we give an \XP-algorithm for the problem when parameterized by the width of $\pi$.
 Under the assumption of the Exponential Time Hypothesis, we show that the running time of this algorithm is asymptotically optimal.
-Proofs omitted due to space constraints can be found in the full version given in the appendix.